Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Discussion

-While a detailed calculation of the probability of multiple peaks is limited by the uncertainties of multiple massive stellar evolutionary pathways and the scope of this study, we can expect that double-peaked SNe Type Ibn should be relatively common among SNe Type Ib in low-metallicity environments, at least so long as the \citet{Laplace2020} model is correct.
-Therefore, analysing the distribution of occurrence times of the third peak can provide a tantalising new lens on the tertiary companion properties of massive stars, assuming that many more SNe like \tsf{} shall be found.
+A detailed calculation of the occurrence rate of multiple peaks in SESN light curves is limited by the uncertainties of various massive stellar evolutionary pathways.
+It is outside the scope of this study.
+Still, we can expect that multi-peaked SNe Ibn should be relatively common among SNe Type Ib in low-metallicity environments, assuming the model of \citet{Laplace2020} is correct.
+Therefore, analyzing the distribution of occurrence times of the third peak could provide a tempting new lens on the tertiary companion properties of massive stars, assuming that more SNe-like \tsf{} are found in the future.
 These conclusions are in qualitative agreement with the current observations of SNe Type Ib.
-For example, 224 SNe Type Ib/c are currently listed on the (\ztf{}) Bright Transient Survey catalogue \citep{Fremling2020, Perley2020}, likely representative of stably stripped stars.
-Among these, 20 SNe are Type Ibn, potentially indicative of SNe from stably stripped stars in low-metallicity hosts overflowing their Roche lobe. \tsf{} is a unique SN Type Ib, making it about $20$ times more rare than SNe Type Ibn and about $200$ times rarer than typical SNe Ib did not show multiple peaks.
-The true occurrence rate of multi-peaked SNe may be a factor of several or more higher, however, since not all the SNe Type Ib in the \ztf{} survey have been sampled well enough to detect multiple peaks.
-The best example of such missed SNe is \tsf{} itself, which was recognised as a triple-peak SN only thanks to the \atlas{} data, it is possible that \ztf{} SNe have multiple peaks.
+For example, 224 SNe Type Ib/c are currently listed on the (\ztf{}) Bright Transient Survey catalog \citep{Fremling2020, Perley2020}, likely representative of stably stripped stars.
+Among these, 20 SNe are Type Ibn, potentially indicative of SNe from stably stripped stars in low-metallicity hosts overflowing their Roche lobe. \tsf{} is a unique SN Type Ib that is about $20$ times rarer than SNe Type Ibn and about $200$ times rarer than typical single-peaked SNe Ib.
+However, the true occurrence rate of multi-peaked SESNe may be a factor of several higher since not all the SNe Type Ib in \ztf{} are sampled well enough to detect multiple peaks.
+The best example of such missed SNe is \tsf{} itself, which was recognized as a triple-peaked SN only thanks to the \atlas{} data.
+Dedicated follow-up observations, including comprehensive photometric and spectroscopic monitoring, are necessary to advance our knowledge of Type Ib SNe and rare events like \tsf{}.
+By combining these observations with theoretical modeling efforts, we can work towards a more comprehensive understanding of the underlying physics and the diverse range of progenitor scenarios that give rise to events like \tsf{} or .